Goto First Hit

 Example - trustee is expected to know all ultimate beneficiaries

 26. Trustee of the ABC Unit Trust distributes to the trustee of the XYZ Trust who distributes to M, N, O and P as ultimate beneficiaries.
 All entities and beneficiaries are associated and the same accounting firm handles their tax matters.
-The trustee of ABC Unit Trust is expected to know all ultimate beneficiaries as per paragraph 12.
+The trustee of ABC Unit Trust is expected to know all ultimate beneficiaries as per paragraph 12 of this practice statement.

 Example - trustees are expected to know all ultimate beneficiaries